Birth of a standard: Where the ISSB came from and what it will do

 The International Sustainability Standards Board (ISSB) is one of the most closely watched developments in climate standards to have been announced at COP26.
 Although its launch was the culmination of an ambitious project, its work is only just beginning.

 When an incongruous band of officials at a handful of international organizations formulated a plan in 2019 to create a set of global sustainability disclosure standards under one roof, even they didn’t know if it would be possible.
-And when they started talking to the International Financial Reporting Standards (IFRS) Foundation late last year about the possibility of the project sitting within that global financial reporting standards body, they certainly hadn’t expected it to be launched by the time of the COP26 conference.
+And when they started talking to the International Financial Reporting Standards (IFRS) Foundation in late 2020 about the possibility of the project sitting within that global financial reporting standards body, they certainly didn’t expect it to be launched by the time of the 2021 COP26 conference.

 But despite all the challenges, and following extensive public consultations, on November 3 the IFRS Foundation duly announced the creation of the International Sustainability Standards Board (ISSB), with the objective of formulating a new baseline for sustainability disclosures to meet investor needs.